-COURS QUARTER UNITS CLOCK HOURS GS102 GENERAL SCIENCE II 18 216 GS21 Mathematics, GS21B; MG101 E-Commerce 6 72 Mathematics provides students with the basic mathematical concepts, measuring systems, business problems, interest and taxes.
+COURS QUARTER UNITS CLOCK HOURS GS102 GENERAL SCIENCE II 18 216 GS21 Mathematics, GS21B; BT06A E-Commerce 6 72 Mathematics provides students with the basic mathematical concepts, measuring systems, business problems, interest and taxes.
 E-Commerce concentrates on tools many firms can use to achieve the same business goals and focuses on transactions between customers and corporations.
-GS22 English, GS22 6 72 This course is designed as a comprehensive review of grammar, spelling and vocabulary intended to strengthen the student's background in preparation for more advanced managerial positions.
-GS23 Human Resources, GS23; Information Processing I-A, BT01A 6 72 Human Resources provides students with the issues related to human resources in the development of business.
-Information Processing I-A is the study of Windows, Microsoft Word and WordPerfect with desktop publishing.
-BT101 BUSINESS TECHNOLOGY I 18 216 BT10 Principles of Business, BT10; Information Processing I-B, BT01B 6 72 Principles of Business is a survey of business principles, problems, practices and procedures.
-This course will also discuss the laws and occupational safety issues.
-Information Processing I-B is the study of Microsoft Word on the Web and Microsoft Excel.
-BT20 Office Communications I-A, BT03A; Information Processing II-A, BT02A 6 72 Office Communications I-A familiarizes the student with the composition of business letters, memos and business messages.
+GS22 English, GS22A This course is designed as a comprehensive review of grammar, spelling and vocabulary intended to strengthen the student's background in preparation for more advanced managerial positions.
+6 72 GS23 Human Resources, GS23; Information Processing I-A, BT01A Human Resources provides students with the issues related to human resources in the development of business.
+Information Processing I-A is the study of Windows Microsoft Word and WordPerfect with desktop publishing.
+72 BT101 BUSINESS TECHNOLOGY I 18 216 BT10 Principles of Business, BT10; Information Processing I-B, BT01B Principles of Business is a survey of business principles, problems, practices an procedures.
+This course will also discuss the laws and occupational safety issue Information Processing I-B is the study of Microsoft Word on the Web and Microsoft Excel.
+6 d s.
+72 BT20 Office Communications I-A, BT03A; Information Processing II-A, BT02A Office Communications I-A familiarizes the student with the composition of business letters, memos and business messages.
 Information Processing II-A is the study of Microsoft Access and computer keyboarding including keypad.
-BT30 Office Communications I-B, BT03B; Information Processing II-B, BT02B Office Communications I-B familiarizes the student with writing reports including the use of graphics and oral and non-verbal communication.
+72 BT30 Office Communications I-B, BT03B; Information Processing II-B, BT02B Office Communications I-B familiarizes the student with writing reports including the us of graphics and oral and non-verbal communication.
 Information Processing II-B is the study of Microsoft PowerPoint, Microsoft Outlook and the Internet.
-72 BT102 BUSINESS TECHNOLOGY II 18 216 BT04 Principles of Accounting, BT04 6 72 This course will cover the principles and application of business accounting as well as medical office accounting.
+72 BT102 BUSINESS TECHNOLOGY II 18 216 BT04 Principles of Accounting, BT04 This course will cover the principles and application of business accounting as well a medical office accounting.
 The federal and state income taxes will also be discussed.
-BT05 Advanced and Computerized Accounting, BT05 6 72 Prerequisite: BT04 This course introduces accounting applications on the personal computer, information input, accounts receivable, payables, general ledger system, and financial statements.
-Students will also become familiar with the CA Simply Accounting Software.
-BT06 Business/Office Management, BT06 6 72 Principles of operating a small business, management, administrative assisting techniques, business forms and documents, principles of filing and record keeping, business office technologies.
-SCHEDULE A3 05:30 pm - 10:00 pm Monday - Thursday MAJOR EQUIPMENT
+6 as 72 BT05 Advanced and Computerized Accounting, BT05 This course introduces accounting applications on the personal computer, informatic input, accounts receivable, payables, general ledger system, and financial statement Students will also become familiar with Accounting Software.
+72 BT06 Business/Office Management, BT06 Principles of operating a small business, management, administrative assistir techniques, business forms and documents, principles of filing and record keeping business office technologies.
+72

+A3 05:30 pm - 10:00 pm Monday - Thursday

-25 computers, Accounting Software, television, VCR, overhead projector, PC-to-VGA Projector.
+Computers, Accounting Software, television, VCR, overhead projector, Printers.